devRudo/ipl-data/README.md

 > $ npm install

+Change .env.example to .env and set your own environment variables according to your postgres database

-To generate the output in the output folder
+To generate the output and populate the database in the output folder

 > $ npm start

 ## Then go to the folder Output inside src to view the outputs

-Change .env.example to .env and set your own environment variables according to your postgres database

-To populate ipl database with csv data

-> $ npm run populate

 In the output folder you will get the following outputs: